guillermo5431/medical-reservation-system/README.md

 - **Employees Report**: Displays the contact information for each employee in the clinic.
 Uses a union of both Doctor and Admin, each which were joined with office to get further information for each employee.

-## Installing/running the project
-To view the hosted project: go here: www.medical-service.infinityfreeapp.com

-To run the project locally (with XAMPP): first download all the files into the C:\xampp\htdocs folder.
-Then open the XAMPP controll panel, start the Apache server, and open 'http://localhost/cosc3380/' in a web browser.